-As the Going concern is a key audit matter as set out below, a yearly assessment of impairment is done based on the appraisals.
+As the Going concern is a key audit matter as set out below, a yearly assessment of impairment and forecasting models and available appraisal report is done by management.
 Therefore, we consider impairment testing a key audit matter requiring special audit consideration.